shian15810/by-node-env/README.md

 }
 ```

-When working on multiple projects with different commands, it can be very confusing and forgetting, especially under heavy cognitive load.
+Working on multiple projects with different commands can be very confusing and forgetting, especially under heavy cognitive load.
 As a result, we spend a lot of time consulting the **README** or the **scripts** field in **package.json**.

 ## Solution